Azure/azure-quickstart-templates/201-logic-app-as2-send-receive/README.md

 1. Again, you can review the run history, inputs, and outputs for each action in these logic apps.

-> [!IMPORTANT]
-> The logic apps, FabrikamSales-AS2Send and FabrikamFinance-AS2Send, start with a Recurrence trigger that runs every hour.
-> To run the logic apps more or less often, you can change the trigger's frequency and interval as appropriate by using the Logic App Designer.
+**Important**: The logic apps, FabrikamSales-AS2Send and FabrikamFinance-AS2Send, start with a Recurrence trigger that runs every hour.
+To run the logic apps more or less often, you can change the trigger's frequency and interval as appropriate by using the Logic App Designer.

 ## Next steps